 The most common errors you should avoid when starting a restaurant

-When you’re just starting out, you’ll be spending much more than you think – it’s almost a law; it’s a phenomenon most businesses experience.
+When you’re opening a restaurant, you’ll be spending much more than you think – it’s almost a law; it’s a phenomenon most businesses experience.
 Plan your budget carefully, but be prepared to spend more than you anticipate.
 A lot of businesses go under just because they didn’t have that extra planned.

 You may want to impress your customers by having a large menu (‘we can cook whatever you want’), but a restaurant which is able to provide that kind of service is probably not an expert in any of those dishes.
 It’s much better to have a simple menu that offers fewer – but perfect dishes.
 It’s those dishes you’ll be known and wanted for.
 Besides, attempting to offer too many different dishes creates havoc in terms of budgeting.